Continuing Education Activity

 The United States Food and Drug Administration (FDA) approved the use of bacitracin in 1948 for the short-term prevention and treatment of both acute and chronic localized skin infections.
-Less frequently, bacitracin can also be given as a parental medication via intramuscular (IM) injection for the systemic treatment of infantile streptococcal pneumonia and empyema.
-To date, there are no record of any non-FDA approved uses of topical bacitracin.
+Bacitracin can be given less frequently as a parental medication via intramuscular (IM) injection for the systemic treatment of infantile streptococcal pneumonia and empyema.
+To date, there are no non-FDA-approved uses of topical bacitracin.

 Bacitracin can be used as a single agent ointment or in combination as a triple therapy ointment, with neomycin and polymyxin B. The latter can be found over the counter (OTC) at local pharmacies.

 Mechanism of Action

 Bacitracin is a mixture of several closely related cyclic polypeptide antibiotics that has both bacteriostatic and bactericidal properties depending on the concentration of the drug and the susceptibility of the microorganism.